mikkomultanen/Robotini-Racing-Simulator/README.md

 ## Spectator socket

 The simulator serves a full capture of race events on port 11001 as a newline-separated JSON stream.
 This could be used for watching the race live.

+You can also send UICommands through the socket, such as:

+    {"type":"ProceedToNextPhase"}